fire/opensource.godot/README.md

 <h1 align="center">
-Opensource.builders
+Opensource.godot
 </h1>

-Opensource.builders is a website to find and request open-source alternatives to popular software you already use.
+Opensource.godot is a website to find and request open-source alternatives to popular software you already use.

 ## 🚀 Quick start